« The Legend | Home | Remembered »

-“Sad Harlequin” by: Lladró
+“Sad Harlequin” by: Lladro

 I will not smile today, you see

-I was a fool, I know.
+Played for a fool, I did not know.

-I will not smile today, you see,
+I will not smile today you see,

 my broken heart is hurting so!